ComunidadBioInfo/cdsbsource/content/en/post/2020-03-05-cdsb2020-building-workflows-with-rstudio-and-scrnaseq-with-bioconductor.markdown

 Day 2

 * Using Git and GitHub.
-* CDSB community building activity.
+* Modifying the R startup files.
 * Writing and documenting functions.
 * Debugging R code.

 Day 3

 * Good practice for configuring and maintain workspaces.
+* Remote picture / video.
 * Installing R packages from source.
 * General overview of single cell RNA-seq (scRNA-seq) data processing
-* RNA-seq against scRNA-seq: how different is the data?
+* Community-building activities
+* Overview of the scRNA-seq material

 Day 4

-* SingleCellExperiment R objects.
+* Introduction to scRNA-seq
+* Introduction to scRNA-seq with Bioconductor
-* Exploratory data analysis of scRNA-seq data.
+* Data infrastructure and data import
-* Dimension reduction methods.
-* Identifying gene cell markers.
+* Quality control
+* Data normalization

 Day 5

-* Classifying into cell types.
-* Batch effects in scRNA-seq experiments.
-* Differential analyses with scRNA-seq data (cell type proportions, differential expression, differential biological variation).
+* Feature selection
+* Dimension reduction
+* Clustering and differential gene expression analysis
+* spatialLIBD: analyzing data from the Visium assay by 10x Genomics
+* Workshop evaluation
+* Closing ceremony and CDSB reminders